 Applicant Findings: Each phase is required to provide the needed improvements to accommodate that phase.
-Due to the required conditions of approval and City standards all Page $\mid$ 3 four (4) Phases/Sections will be functionally self-contained and self-sustaining as shown on the site plans.
+Due to the required conditions of approval and City standards all five (5) Phases/Sections will be functionally self-contained and self-sustaining as shown on the site plans.

-The subject property is about 32.55 acres in size and zoned RA (Residential Single Agriculture) and RM2 (Multi-Family Residential).
-The applicant is proposing to divide the modify the phase lines and sequence.
+The subject property is about 33 acres in size and zoned RA (Residential Single Agriculture) and RM2 (Multi-Family Residential).
+The applicant is proposing to modify SUB-ADJ21-06MOD1 to allow an additional phase (Phase E) and flexibility in the phase sequence.

-Section C: 56 Lots Section A: 82 Lots Section B: 24 Lots Section D: 15 Lots
+Section A: 37 Lots Section C: 56 Lots Section B: 24 Lots Section D: 26 Lots Section E: 34 Lots